blackc03r/PebuMSG/README.md

 hi test 1
 ```
 ## Risks
+* **Message Spoofing is currently possible, an adversary can modify the client code to make a message appear as if it is coming from anyone!
+While they will never be able to check the messages or login as their spoofed identity, it is possible to fake send messages.**
 * IP is not anonymized, while it is not stored by the server on purpose, an adversary can modify the servers source code to log that.
   * Easily solved with the use of a trusted VPN provider such as [OVPN](https://www.ovpn.com)
 * Server can see how many messages a specific address has, while the server cannot see who sent the message or the message.